-- M If I don't score in the 90th percentile, I won't get into any school I choose. - F Very few people get very high scores.
+- M If I don't achieve a high score on the GMAT, I won't get into my top choice schools. - F There are great schools available for candidates at any GMAT score range.

-Fewer than 50 of the more than 250,000 people taking the GMAT exam each year get a perfect score of 800.
-Thus, while you may be exceptionally capable, the odds are against your achieving a perfect score.
-Also, the GMAT exam is just one piece of your application packet.
-Admissions officers use GMAT scores in conjunction with undergraduate records, application essays, interviews, letters of recommendation, and other information when deciding whom to accept into their programs.
+Fewer than 50 of the more than 250,000 people taking the GMAT exam each year get a perfect score of 800; and many more get into top business school programs around the world each year.
+Admissions Officers use GMAT scores as one component in their admissions decisions, in conjunction with undergraduate records, application essays, interviews, letters of recommendation, and other information when deciding whom to accept into their programs.
+Visit School Finder on mba.com to learn about schools that are the best fit for you.

-other criteria (such as your undergraduate grades, essays, and letters of recommendation) in their admissions processes.
+No matter how you perform on the GMAT exam, you should contact the schools that interest you to learn more and to ask how they use GMAT scores and other criteria (such as your undergraduate grades, essays, and letters of recommendation) in their admissions processes.
 School admissions offices, web sites, and materials published by schools are the key sources of information when you are doing research about where you might want to go to business school.